VaibhavPatil635/SQL-Data-Analysis-Project/README.md

 SQL Data Analysis Project

-This repository contains SQL scripts created to perform business-style data analysis on structured datasets.
+This project focuses on analyzing structured business data using SQL.
-The project focuses on analyzing customer data, trends over time, cumulative metrics, and segmentation using SQL.
+The data was imported from Excel, cleaned using Python, and analyzed mainly using SQL.

 Tools Used

-* SQL (MySQL compatible)
+(1) Excel – Data source
-* Relational Database
+(2) Python – Data cleaning and EDA

-Files Overview
+(3) SQL (MySQL) – Data analysis

-* data types.sql � Checks and validates data types before analysis
+Project Workflow

-* build customer report.sql � Creates customer-level summary reports
+(1) Data imported from Excel files
-* change over time trands.sql � Analyzes performance changes over time
+(2) Data cleaned and prepared using Python
-* cumulative analysis.sql � Calculates cumulative values and running totals
+(3) Analysis performed using SQL queries
-* data segmetation.sql � Segments data based on business conditions
+(4) Insights generated through reports and trends

-Key Concepts
+Analysis Covered

-* Joins and aggregations
+(a) Customer-level reports
-* Date-based trend analysis
+(b) Change-over-time trend analysis
-* Cumulative analysis
+(c) Cumulative analysis and running totals
-* Data segmentation
+(d) Data segmentation based on business rules

 Objective

-To demonstrate SQL-based data analysis skills by answering real business questions and generating meaningful insights.
+To demonstrate end-to-end data analysis with a strong focus on SQL-driven business insights.